Gursimar04/Railway/README.md

  The code for the database is in a notepad file, to be copied to MySQL.This reservation simulation model has 4 static tables: Users,Train,Station,Path.
 Although each time the first reservation for a perticular date is made a table is dynamically created for the chart information.
  ### Login
  Default login username=user password=pass or one can simply create a new account.
+ ### Constraints
+- The database has only few trains added to it.
+- User has to search for stations using the station code.
+- No option for RAC/ Waiting List currently
+- The user can book atmost 10 days in advance.

 ---